 Professor Mei Xing became a qualified medical doctor in 1985, after 5 years of training at Guiyang College of Traditional Chinese Medicine.
 She continued to further her integrated medicine knowledge at Beijing’s Dong Zhi Men Hospital, the first affiliated hospital of Beijing Traditional Chinese Medicine University in 1989 and then worked at the No. 301 General Hospital of People’s Liberation Army in Beijing in 1999.

 She also gained her MSc degree from Chengdu Traditional Chinese Medicine University.
 Prior to coming to the UK, she worked as an associate professor and medical consultant in Endocrinology.
 In 2001, she was appointed lecturer by the University of Salford in Traditional Chinese Medicine.
-She and she became the Programme Leader for BSc in Traditional Chinese Medicine Acupuncture and was promoted to Senior Lecturer later on, until the University of Salford closed the programme.
-She continued teaching acupuncture programme at Manchester Metropolitan University until 2017..
+She became the Programme Leader for BSc in Traditional Chinese Medicine Acupuncture and was later promoted to Senior Lecturer, until the University of Salford closed the programme.
+She continued teaching the acupuncture programme at Manchester Metropolitan University until 2017..

 In 2016, Mei founded the Manchester Academy of Traditional Chinese Medicine, a centre for excellence in teaching authentic Traditional Chinese Medicine in the UK, where she now works as the Principal and runs the multi-disciplinary clinic from.